SylvainGa/Calculator/README.md

 # The Swiss army knife of calculators Widget

 The Swiss army knife of calculators Widget is a Garmin ConnectIQ widget to perform standard, scientific, unit conversion, loans/savings and statistical calculations on a touch-enabled watch using either BEDMAS or RPN calculation methods.
-Round and rectangular/square watches are supported
+Round and rectangular/square watches and Edges devices that have touch screens are supported

 **If you enjoy this app, you can support my work with a small donation:** https://bit.ly/sylvainga